-A medical ventilator can be life-saving when a person can’t breathe properly or when they can’t breathe on their own at all.
+A medical ventilator is a machine that helps your lungs work.
+It can be a lifesaving machine if you have a condition that makes it hard for you to breathe properly or when you can’t breathe on your own at all.

-Other names for a ventilator are:
+Other names that a ventilator is known by include:

 - breathing machine